amit8121/Multi-Recurrent-Neural-Networks-for-predicting-breast-cancer/README.md

 3)Normalization:Implemented a standard StandardScalar normalization.

-4)Regularization:I've started from a high drop out rate of 0.5 (probability of dropping a neuron while training) it turned out that the model was underfitting the data.
+4)Regularization:I've used "DROPOUT" as the regularization parameter.
+I've tested on both cell wise (dropping each recurrent neural network layer randomly) by using "DROPOUT WRAPPER" of tensor flow and neuron wise dropout(dropping neurons in individual cells).
+The neuron level dropout strategy was performing far better than cell wise dropout strategy.I've started from a high drop out rate of 0.5 (probability of dropping a neuron while training) it turned out that the model was underfitting the data.
 A drop out probability of 0.12 worked best for this model.

 5)Optimization: I've tried a variety of optimization techniques ranging from the standard GradientDescentOptimizer to Momentum, NesterovGradientDescent and Adam.
 The AdamOptimizer with a learning rate of 0.001 worked the best of all.